Where have we found camping spots or other forms of accommodation in Japan?

-Free Camping in Japan
+Rough Camping in Japan

-There have been two reasons that we didn’t rough camp a lot during our first six months in the country:
+We didn’t rough camp a lot during our first six months in the country:

-- Even when weather wasn’t an issue, michi-no-ekis are so convenient (more on that below) that we often didn’t bother searching for ultimate camping spots as we may have done otherwise.
+- Even when the weather wasn’t an issue, michi-no-ekis are so convenient (more on that below) that we often didn’t bother searching for ultimate camping spots as we may have done otherwise.
 Blame these roadside stations: they got us lazy…

 Michi no Ekis – Roadside Stations